baus/install-discourse/README.md

 # Install on a DigitalOcean VPS using Ubuntu 12.10x64

 [DigitalOcean](https://www.digitalocean.com/) is offering very inexpensive VPS options based on SSDs.
-Please note that it has been determined that to complete a full production installation of Discourse, 1GB of RAM is required.
+Please note that it has been determined that to complete a full production installation of Discourse *1GB of RAM is required*.

 # Provision your server